 - the presence of certain genetic factors, such as changes in the BRCA1 or BRCA2 genes

 - how dense their breast tissue is, as this may affect the resulting image

-Regular testing means repeated exposure to low levels of radiation, which may increase the risk of cancer slightly.
+- Regular testing means repeated exposure to low levels of radiation, which may very slightly increase the risk of cancer.

-However, they note that there is no scientific evidence to support this use of thermography, and they urge people to attend regular mammography as their doctor recommends.
+They warned that there is no scientific evidence to support this use of thermography, and they urged people to attend regular mammography as their doctor recommends.

 The FDA issued the following warning: